YuiSakamoto/z-diet-post-to-slack/README.md

 As a comparison reference timestamp settings of config_production.php of `timestamp_of_reference`, and the first data in the comparison reference timestamp later, we compared the latest data at the time of batch execution, and post the results to the slack.

+This application does not use the database.
+Data files that are generated are stored in the Path/To/tmp dir.

 ## Post example

 ```